cjlm/evilpedia/src/about.md

 Evil Men is a podcast from a trio of Canadian comedians.

 The first episode was released on {{ evilMenFeed.episodes[0].pubDate }}.
 So far, an impressive {{ evilMenFeed.episodes | length }} episodes have been released.
-You can subscribe to the podcast on the [Bookworm website](https://thesonarnetwork.com/evil-men/).
+You can subscribe to the podcast on the [Evil Men Podcast Site](https://thesonarnetwork.com/evil-men/).

 ## 📽 Project